 #3: The PMP Certificate is Only for IT Professionals.

 I have also received some queries from visitors who wondered whether this certification can be obtained by someone working outside of the IT industry.

 The PMP certificate is industry independent and the project management principles provided in the PMBOK Guide apply to all industries.
 You are eligible to apply for the PMP exam if you are in project management.

 #4: I am a Diploma Holder; Can I Apply for the PMP Exam?

 Yes, of course.

-You can also find all the necessary information about the PMP certification exam in the PMP handbook available for free at PMI’s website.
+You can also find all the necessary information about the PMP certification exam in the PMP Handbook available for free on PMI’s website.